Theodor-Lindberg/chip8emu/README.md

 ## Remarks
-Note that this project is still a work in progress so the rom file and clock frequency are still set in the source code.
+Note that this project is still a work in progress so the clock frequency is still set in the source code and the file path is passed as an argument.

 [chip8]:https://en.wikipedia.org/wiki/CHIP-8
 [sdl]:https://www.libsdl.org/